OSGeo/gdal/doc/source/drivers/raster/jp2kak.rst

       :default: NO

-      This can be set to YES to turn on fussy reporting of problems with the JPEG2000 data stream.
+      This can be set to YES to turn on fussy reporting of problems with the JPEG 2000 data stream.

 -  .. config:: JP2KAK_RESILIENT
       :choices: YES, NO
       :default: NO

-      This can be set to YES to force Kakadu to maximize resilience with incorrectly created JPEG2000 data files, likely at some cost in performance.
+      This can be set to YES to force Kakadu to maximize resilience with incorrectly created JPEG 2000 data files, likely at some cost in performance.
 This is likely to be necessary if, among other reasons, you get an error message about "Expected to find EPH marker following packet header" or error reports indicating